Rudra-Science/CyberBash/README.md

 ## 🎯 Project Goal

-This project was created for the **Cuberbash** event to bring together multiple nostalgic games under one roof.
+This project was created for the **Cyberbash** event to bring together multiple nostalgic games under one roof.
 It's a celebration of childhood favorites and a personal challenge to explore how these games can be implemented using **HTML**, **CSS**, and **JavaScript**.

 ---